Aimeé Taylor, Public Engagement Officer

 Having played saxophone in various New Zealand bands, Michael is currently playing with London band ‘The Articles’.

-Nicole Emmenegger, Historypin Programme Manager
+Nicole Emmenegger, Historypin Programme Director

 Nicole is the Programme Manager for Historypin overseeing our various community and storytelling projects.
 She joined the team in September 2015.
 Nicole holds a Masters in Arts Administration & Cultural Policy from Goldsmiths College and a Post-Graduate Diploma in Heritage Studies from Birkbeck/University of East London.